 Although there is no single hardware requirement for installing HDP, there are some basic guidelines.
-The HDP packages for a complete installation of HDP 2.3.4 will take up about 2.5 GB of disk space.
+The HDP packages for a complete installation of HDP 2.5.0 consumes about 6.5 GB of disk space.

-The first step is to ensure you keep a backup copy of your HDP 2.2 configurations.
+The first step is to ensure you keep a backup copy of your HDP 2.4 configurations.

 The su commands in this section use keywords to represent the Service user.
 For example, "hdfs" is used to represent the HDFS Service user.
-If you are using another name for your Service users, you will need to substitute your Service user name in each of the su commands.
+If you are using another name for your Service users, you need to substitute your Service user name in each of the su commands.